christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 The user may use nftables' terminal application `nft` to configure a static firewall.
 This already includes NAT-ing but isn't capable of persisting rules across reboots or reacting to dynamic network changes <Cite id="libnftables" />.

-Interestingly, `nft` is only a thin wrapper around libnftables, permitting programmatically configuring the firewall. firewalld uses libnftables to implement higher-level filtering concepts, like network zones <Cite id="firewalld" />. firewalld is a daemon, running in the background to react to network changes.
+Interestingly, `nft` is only a thin wrapper around libnftables, permitting programmatic management of the firewall.
+For example, firewalld uses libnftables to implement higher-level filtering concepts, like network zones <Cite id="firewalld" />. firewalld is a daemon, running in the background to react to network changes.
-It uses NetworkManager to be notified about network device renamings <Cite id="firewalld_architecture" /> and then applies changes vai libnftables.
+It uses NetworkManager to be notified about network device renamings <Cite id="firewalld_architecture" /> and then applies changes via libnftables.

 UFW is another firewall manager.
-Different to firewalld UFW doesn't have a daemon but runs after every boot and when the user decides to.
+Different to firewalld, UFW doesn't have a daemon but runs after every boot and when the user decides to.
 This makes it unsuitable for changing network environments.
 Furthermore, UFW uses the now deprecated iptables, which nftables replaced <Cite id="netfilter" />.
-For UFW to still work on modern Linux nftables there is iptables-nft, which uses libnftnl to implement the old iptables (and ip6tables, arptables, ...) terminal interface <Cite id="arch_ufw" />.
+For UFW to still work on modern Linux' nftables, there is iptables-nft, which uses libnftnl to implement the old `iptables` (and `ip6tables`, `arptables`, ...) terminal interface <Cite id="arch_ufw" />.<br />
 Lastly, while one may combine different configuration tools, one shouldn't use, e.g., both nftables together with firewalld <Cite id="redhat_firewalld" />.

 # Conclusion